SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 ### How to create ansible vault in ansible-server ?
 - Practice folder (Your working directory)
-- vault folder (Create inside the Practice folder)
+- vault folder (Create inside the Practice folder), if we create vault folder in VS(windows) it will not reflect in the server, so you need to create in linux server only, same for group_vars also.
 - group_vars folder (Create inside the vault folder)
 - Create vault file inside the group_vars folder using below command.
 - "ansible-vault create Practice/vault/group_vars/some_name.yaml"